gedeschaines/IK_Solver/README.md

 * The name and location of the saved video file is not currently a user specifiable option.
 * Instead of the target velocity being hard coded, it could be generated by a parametric function or read from a trajectory file.
+* Animation functions in IK_Solver.py and IK_Solver_client.py could be consolidated into a class to eliminate duplicative code.
+* Enhancements to target intercept prediction could include earliest possible intercept, and smoothing and filtering to reduce prediction error.
 * Python logging could be used instead of verbose print statements being manually uncommented/commented for debug, test and operational phases of the program's development and maintenance.